Web Governance Policy

 - Documents longer than 20 pages

 PDFs on the website must be accessible documents; non-accessible PDFs will be removed.
-The Office of Instructional Technology offers consulting services for making documents accessible.
 Marketing & Communications department has final authority regarding appropriate document formats.

 Web Help Requests